-In your template you will need to add this to the section(s) you want this font to appear.
-So, for instance, if you want your main content text to use this font then paste the font names into the Main Font field in Columns > Centre, Columns > Left and Columns > Right.
+In the Advanced Editor of your template you will need to paste this font name into the section(s) you want this font to appear.
+So, for instance, if you want your main content text to use this font then paste the font name into the Main Font field in Columns > Centre, Columns > Left and Columns > Right.

-For more advanced users, if you want to refer to the font within the Additional CSS you will need the full font-family text as shown in stage 4 on Google Fonts.
+For more advanced users, if you want to refer to the font within the Additional CSS field in the template you will need the full font-family text as shown in the Specify in CSS section on Google Fonts.